Legends of Tomorrow: Christmas special

-Cancellation and future
+Cancellation

 Ahead of the season seven finale, Shimizu said it was not intended to be the series finale even though an eighth season had not yet been ordered.
 Despite this, The CW canceled the series on April 29, 2022.
 Shortly thereafter, fans began campaigning to save the series by renewing it for an eighth and final season to wrap up the series' loose ends.
 Shimizu held herself responsible for the series ending without proper resolution, explaining that her contract ended with the season but she did not want to reveal anything until the series was renewed for an eighth season; she conceded that she "played chicken with the pickup, and lost", but was hopeful the loose ends could be resolved through other means such as a comic book tie-in, television film, or radio play.
 The introduction of Booster Gold, played by Donald Faison in the season seven finale, was meant to deter The CW from canceling the series, and Faison would have been a main cast member had an eighth season been ordered.
+The tie-in comic Earth-Prime: Legends of Tomorrow #3 has a storyline set after the series finale, which Screen Rant writer Matt Morrison believed should give fans of the series some form of closure.

 Lesley Goldberg of The Hollywood Reporter noted that although CW chairman Mark Pedowitz wanted the series to continue, Warner Bros.
 Television did not want to continue paying the leases on the studio space, which were set to expire on May 1, leading to the series' cancellation.
 Having the series continue on HBO Max or Paramount+ was considered impossible by Goldberg due to the series being part of a deal Warner Bros. signed with Netflix in 2011.
 With The Flash being the last remaining Arrowverse series at the time, its showrunner Eric Wallace expressed interest in the series' ninth season trying to resolve the loose ends left behind by Legends of Tomorrow, but was uncertain of the viability because the number of episodes for the season had not yet been decided, and he believed incorporating the Legends was difficult to achieve when he had to conclude his own story.
 Upon his hiring as the co-chairman and co-CEO of DC Studios in November 2022, James Gunn acknowledged campaigns calling to save the series, but also stated that his focus at the time would not be on revivals.
 The ninth season of The Flash ultimately did not feature the Legends or close any loose ends as originally intended due to being constrained by the 13-episode limit.
+Guggenheim stated in May 2026 that the CW, under Pedowitz, wanted to conclude the storyline of Legends of Tomorrow with a film, but the proposal was rejected by Warner Bros.